 2. Option paper

-You must select one option paper from those taught each year for MSc candidates at the Institute of Social and Cultural Anthropology.
-Titles of options will be made known at the beginning of each academic year and candidates may select their option from any of Lists A, B or C.
+Candidates select one option paper from those taught each year for students in the School of Anthropology and Museum Ethnography (SAME).
+Titles of options available will be made known at the beginning of each academic year.

-3. Research methods in visual, material anthropology and museum ethnography
+3. Research methods in visual, material and museum anthropology

 This paper consists of two parts.
 Paper 3a is an outline proposal for the MSc dissertation research of no more than 2,500 words.
 Paper 3b is a methods portfolio consisting of reports (including notes) on trials of three visual and material anthropological methods and/or ethnographic museological methods relevant to the research proposed in Paper 3a.
 The word limit is 2,500 words.